Tebogo Tlolane: Club career

+International career

+Tlolane was called up to the South African national team for the 2023 COSAFA Cup, where he made his international debut.
+As of March 2026, he has earned 8 caps for Bafana Bafana, representing the country in both the 2025 ANC qualifiers and the 2026 CHAN tournament.

+Style of play

+Known for his versatility, Tlolane is comfortable playing anywhere along the left flank, including left-back, left wing-back, and left winger.
+He is noted for his technical ability, dribbling skills, and delivery from wide areas, which earned him the nickname "Messi" during his developmental years.
+Under coach Stanford Nkoane at Leicesterford City, he has frequently been deployed in more advanced attacking roles to utilize his goal-scoring instinct and playmaking vision.

 Club career

 Born in Johannesburg, Tlolane started his career at Jomo Cosmos but was released by the club in 2018, and went on to join Chippa United.
 In the summer of 2019, he signed for Orlando Pirates, and made his debut for the club on 20 August 2019 in a 0–0 draw with AmaZulu.
 In January 2020, Tlolane joined Maritzburg United on loan until the end of the season.
 In June 2020, the deal was extended for one further season.
 However, he was recalled in September 2020.
 In October 2020, he returned to Maritzburg United on a season-long loan.
 He moved to Golden Arrows in August 2023.

 International career

 Tlolane was called up for South Africa for the 2023 COSAFA Cup, where he made his international debut.